sarasaurus/37-40-full-stack-application/README.md

 * Manage the frontend routes based on the clients authorization
   * If the user is not logged in they should be forced to remain on the landing route(s)
   * If the user is logged in they should not permitted to remain on the landing route(s)

-##  Documentation
-Write a description of the project in your README.md